hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 !!!
 Info

-The placement property is _relative_ to the element toggleing the component, rather than the direction of the pointer.
+The placement property is _relative_ to the element that toggles the component, rather than the direction of the pointer.
 E.g., `placement=left` will render the component to the _left_ of the toggle, but the pointer will be pointing to the right.
 !!!

 ### Collision detection